Ozempic Lawyer Charleston South Carolina

 Changes in Your Quality of Life

 In addition to changes in the way you earn a living, treating your medical emergency could lead to major changes in your quality of life.
 For example, if an intestinal blockage or bowel obstruction from Ozempic required removal of part of your intestine, you may wind up needing an ostomy bag.
+If vision loss from NAION has affected your ability to drive, work, or care for yourself or your family, that too is compensable.
 Our team can identify these sorts of issues and their impact on how you live your life.

 Pain and Suffering